Li Ao

 Li Ao (李敖 (Lí Ngô͘, Lǐ Áo); 25 April 1935 – 18 March 2018), also spelled Lee Ao, was a Taiwanese writer, politician, and public intellectual.
+He wrote more than 100 books, primarily on historical and political topics, and developed a reputation as a confrontational political firebrand.

 Li rose to prominence in the early 1960s through his articles in Wen Hsing (1957–1988), an intellectual Taiwanese magazine where he defended Hu Shih, criticized traditional Chinese culture, and advocated for complete Westernization, igniting a cultural debate over Chinese and Western ideologies.
 During the 1970s, he became active in the pro-democracy Tangwai movement, which resulted in two prison sentences as a political prisoner.

 After martial law was lifted in Taiwan in 1987, Li frequently ran for public office.
 In 2000, he ran for the presidency of Taiwan as the New Party candidate.
 From 2004 to 2008, he served as an independent legislator in the Legislative Yuan.
 After leaving office, Li focused on writing and teaching, and became a media personality hosting shows such as Li Ao Speaks His Mind (李敖有话说) and Li Ao's Wit and Humor (李敖语妙天下).

-Over his career, Li espoused liberalism, Chinese nationalist ideals, anti-American and anti-Japanese sentiments.
+Over his prolific career, Li espoused liberalism, Chinese nationalist ideals, anti-American and anti-Japanese sentiments.
 He was prominent critic of the Chiang family and of the Kuomintang's authoritarian rule in Taiwan.
 Following Taiwan's democratization in the late 1980s, he also criticized the Democratic Progressive Party and the Taiwanese independence movement.
-In his later years, Li praised the Chinese Communist Party for revitalizing China but also condemned its authoritarianism.
+In his later years, Li acknowledged the Chinese Communist Party's role in revitalizing China while calling for greater freedom of speech.

 Early life and education

-Li was born in Harbin, Manchukuo, to Li Dingyi (李鼎彝), a prominent professor of Chinese, and Zhang Kuichen (張桂貞).
+Li was born on April 25, 1935, in Harbin, Manchukuo, to Li Dingyi (李鼎彝), a prominent professor of Chinese, and his wife Zhang Kuichen (張桂貞).
 His family had ancestry in Wei County (modern-day Weifang), Shandong, and Fuyu, Jilin.
 When Li was two years old, the family moved to Beijing, where Li's father worked in the government's opium suppression bureau.

 While the family lived in Beijing, Li's father was accused of being a traitor to the Kuomintang by his superiors.
 Li then began feeling enmity towards the party.
 The entire Li family, except for two children, moved to Taiwan at the end of the Chinese Civil War in 1949.
 Li earned his bachelor's degree in history from National Taiwan University (NTU) in 1959.
 In 1963, he earned a master's degree in history from NTU.
 As a graduate student, he was the executive editor of the magazine Wen Hsing, a liberal literary magazine.